Lightbringers: Illuminating the Deeper Meaning of the Crime-solving Devil TV Show

 And so begins the Guy sisters’ rewatch of Season 6: Nobody’s favorite season.

 With these two episodes, the sisters spend considerable time lamenting the fact that there are no media role models for people who are childless by choice, including, it seems, Lucifer.
-We also are perplexed and perturbed by multiple details of these two episodes, from Lucifer’s assertion that he is a “wonder-seeker” to what the heck is sexy about all the ...
+We also are perplexed and perturbed by multiple details of these two episodes, from Lucifer’s assertion that he is a “wonder-seeker” to what the heck is sexy ...

 Mark as Played